DEFENDING AMERICANS

 -

 No. Codias Law represents U.S. citizens exclusively.
-Different legal frameworks apply to citizens and foreign nationals, and our practice is focused on enforcing the rights, protections, and remedies available to citizens victimized by foreign nationals.
+Different legal frameworks apply to citizens and foreign nationals, and our practice is focused entirely on enforcing the rights, protections, and remedies available to citizens victimized by foreign nationals.